satansdeer/satansdeer.github.com/src/pages/posts/react-native-mobx-tutorial/index.md

 <a name='reactions'></a>
 ### Reactions

-Reactions are very similar to computed values but instead of returning new value they are used to produce side-effects (making network requests, patching dom e.t.c)
+Reactions are very similar to computed values but instead of returning new value they are used to produce side-effects (making network requests, patching DOM etc.)

-Mobx provides 3 types of reaction functions [when](https://mobx.js.org/refguide/when.html), [autorun](https://mobx.js.org/refguide/autorun.html) and [reaction](https://mobx.js.org/refguide/reaction.html)
+MobX provides 3 types of reaction functions [when](https://mobx.js.org/refguide/when.html), [autorun](https://mobx.js.org/refguide/autorun.html) and [reaction](https://mobx.js.org/refguide/reaction.html)

 * `when` accepts two functions: predicate and effect.
 It runs and observes predicate until it returns `true`, and then runs the `effect` function.
-After thet it disposes, and stops reacting observed property.
+After that it disposes, and stops reacting observed property.
 * `autorun` is for cases when you need reactive function that will fire every time the observed value is updated.
 Unlike `computed` it doesn't have to be observed itself.
 * `reaction` is like `autorun` but gives you more control over what properties to observe.
 It accepts two functions `data-function` and `side-effect-function`. `data-function` is tracked and returns data that is used in `side-effect-function`.